-Bure's financial reporting is based on the applicable laws, regulations, rules, agreements and recommendations for companies listed on the NASDAQ OMX Nordic Exchange.
-A more detailed description of the accounting policies is provided on pages 41-46 of the annual report.
-The audit report for the financial year is found on page 62 of the annual report.
+Bure's financial reporting is based on the applicable laws, regulations, rules, agreements and recommendations for companies listed on NASDAQ OMX Stockholm.
+A more detailed description of the accounting policies is provided on pages 35 - 39.
+The audit report for the financial year is found on page 55 of the annual report.
 The Board and the auditors communicate on an ongoing basis.
 The Board continuously ensures that the company's finance and accounting organisation is properly dimensioned and has adequate resources.

 Every year, the Parent Company issues instructions regarding the financial information to be reported by the subsidiaries and other portfolio companies.
 Among other things, this information includes income statements, balance sheets, cash flow statements and key figures.
-A more extensive reporting package is required of the subsidiaries in connection with the annual closing of the books.
-This reporting takes place in a group-wide accounting system with built-in controls to ensure high quality.
+A more extensive reporting package is required of the